Professional Education Opportunities

 Nemours Summer Undergraduate Research Program (NSURP)

 Every summer, the Nemours Biomedical Research Department provides funding for undergraduate students to work on clinical, laboratory and translational research projects.
-The Nemours Summer Undergraduate Research Program is a 10-week, full-time program that runs from late May through early August.
+The Nemours Summer Undergraduate Research Program is a 10-week, full-time onsite program that runs from late May through early August.
 The available positions are located at four Nemours sites:

 Overview